Alexander Kerr (banker): Australia

-The centre-piece was inherited by his grandson, Francis Archibald Kerr (b 1906), but was taken from the family home in Manchester during a burglary.
+The centre-piece was inherited by his grandson, Francis Archibald Kerr (1906–1989), but was taken from the family home in Manchester during a burglary in the 1990s where it had been on display in his wife's surgery waiting room.
 The Emu eggs, probably broken, were removed and replaced by candle sconces.
 It is now part of the National Gallery of Australia's collection.

 London

 He returned to the London branch of the Oriental Bank in 1867 as director of the correspondence department, until he resigned in 1872 to work for the Bank of New Zealand.

 New Zealand

 The National Bank of New Zealand had been formed in London in 1872 with the first branch opening in March 1873 in Wellington, New Zealand, with Alexander Kerr as the first manager.
 Alexander Kerr was engaged by the Board in London in 1872, initially on a three-year contract.
 He was recommended by his previous employer, the Oriental Banking Corporation, and Lord Dufferin.
 He had also worked for the London & Victoria Bank.

 In April 1875 he was appointed manager of the Nelson branch, which had opened in October 1873.
 He remained at Nelson until February 1877 when he was transferred as manager of the Oamaru branch.
 He stayed at Oamaru until he resigned from the National Bank in December 1881.

 He was a member of the Wellington Philosophical Society and active in local charities, such as the Nelson Aid Society, the Caledonian Society of Nelson, Management Committee of the Nelson Hospital, and the Oamaru Hospital Committee.

 He evidently was a success as manager, as noted by the Colonist newspaper in 1877 when it was reported that Mr Kerr was moving to Oamaru from Nelson.
 "It is an unusual thing for one in his position to acquire so much esteem as he has gained in the short time that he has been amongst us.
 During his eighteen month &c., in the administration of which he has taken on his residence in Nelson, Mr Kerr has proved himself a cautious banker and a useful citizen, and several of our local charities, active part, will miss him much, and from the opinions we hear expressed the clients of the Bank, who have benefited by his council and matured advice, will especially regret his removal."